sharinglaw.net

 Selecting appropriate long-term care insurance and "Medigap" supplemental insurance, and taking advantage of many helpful government programs including Medicare, Medicaid, the Connecticut Home Care Program for Elders, "QMB" and the Medicare Part D Low-Income Subsidy, to ensure continued care at home as long as possible, or if necessary, in an institutional setting.
 For those under 65 who aren't on Medicare, it's important to understand the rules of the Husky D benefit.

-Transfers of property, by Will or if appropriate during life, whether to minimize death and income taxes, or to prepare for Title 19 (Medicaid) eligibility if necessary, but keeping your needs and wishes as the guiding principle.
+Transfers of property, by Will or trust at your death, or if appropriate during life, whether to minimize death and income taxes, or to prepare for Title 19 (Medicaid) eligibility if necessary, but keeping your needs and wishes as the guiding principle.

 What kind of planning is involved, and how can a lawyer help?